-In the simplest terms, performance royalties are earned when a song is performed in public.
-This doesn’t just include live performances (though they’re included too), but also means the performance of a recording of the song, such as over the radio, at a bar or a gym, or streamed over a service such as Apple Music or Spotify.
+In the simplest terms, performance royalties are earned whenever a song is performed in public.
+This doesn’t just include live performances in a literal sense; it also means the performance of a song recording, such as played on broadcast or satellite radio, over the sound system in a bar or gym, or streamed over a digital service like Apple Music or Spotify.

-Some of the other ways songs earn performance royalties include:
+Some of the ways songs earn performance royalties include:

 Elevator music services